 - No promoting anything at all except the product itself.

-- No fancy formatting or executable scripts—not even HTML (though line breaks and some formatting seem to be acceptable for media entries, such as book descriptions).
+- No fancy formatting or executable scripts—not even HTML (except for line breaks).

-And yet, you do regularly find best-selling product descriptions inserting line breaks (despite Amazon’s repeated statements that they’re not allowed or don’t work) and flagrantly violating other rules like including review quotes:
+And yet, you do regularly find best-selling product descriptions flagrantly violating rules like including review quotes:

 Personally, I prefer to stick to the rules so I have peace of mind.
 The last thing anyone wants is for their successful listing to be taken down completely out of the blue—or to incur worse sanctions from Amazon.
 But if you like to live dangerously, you might get away with it.

 People hate giant blobs of text.
 Often, the best solution is to write a description consisting of a single short paragraph.
 Take a look at this simple description for a best-selling backpack: